CASE STUDY 3: PORNOGRAPY

-Pornography use escalates to dependency over a period of a few years and is rectified with eight week intensive program.
+Pornography use escalates to dependency over a period of a few years: Rectified with eight week intensive program.

 The use of pornography and the methods of how pornography are consumed in a modern world have contributed to a massive increase of problematic dependency.
 This is a relatively modern phenomena and the old out fashioned modality of how to understand addiction really is not useful here to helping these people out.....is this just another disease, or a complex pattern of behaviour and reward that neurologically needs un doing?